 Signs Your Dog is Choking

-One of the first signs that your dog is choking is coughing.
-If your dog has something stuck in their mouth or throat, they may begin coughing to try and expel it.
-Another sign of choking may be if your dog start pawing at their mouth or head.
+One of the first signs that your dog is choking is likely to be coughing.
+If your dog has something stuck in their mouth or throat, they will typically begin coughing in order to try and expel the object.
+You may also notice that your dog is having difficulties inhaling due to the obstructed airway.

 Heimlich Maneuver for Dogs

 If you aren't able to remove the object that your dog is choking on with your fingers, the Heimlich maneuver is your next step.
 Depending on the size of your dog, there are two different methods: